jamiekt/jstark/README.md

 ## Why is it called jstark?

-jstark is phonetically similar to PySpark (which jstark requires) and as a boy I was a fan of [comic book character Jon Stark](https://www.worthpoint.com/worthopedia/football-picture-story-monthly-stark-423630034).
+jstark is phonetically similar to PySpark (which jstark requires) and its a homage to [comic book character Jon Stark](https://www.worthpoint.com/worthopedia/football-picture-story-monthly-stark-423630034) who I wsa a fan of as a boy.

 ## Installation